ohnx/random/noJSON/README.md

 simple nodejs server that extracts the value of a key from a piece of JSON.
 It *should* never crash.

+Also, it has 2 dependencies that are pretty common.
+They are:
+ - http
+ - url
+If you don't have them, I don't know how you plan on running nodejs servers.

 Usage:

 `GET /?url=<url here>&key=<JSON key>`